-Hit-and-Run bites happen near beaches, where sharks try to make a living capturing fish.
+- Hit-and-Run bites happen near beaches, where sharks try to make a living capturing fish.
 In pounding surf, strong currents, and murky water, a shark may mistake the movements of humans, usually at the surface, for those of their normal food, fish.
 The shark makes one grab, lets go, and immediately leaves the area.
 Legs or feet are often bitten; injuries usually are minor and deaths rarely occur.

 Sharks Under Attack

-More and more people understand that sharks are a valuable part of the ocean environment and must be protected.
+More and more people understand that sharks are a valuable part of the ocean environment and many species must be protected.
 Fishery management plans have been developed in many areas, but similar action is needed in many other regions.
 Certain species, such as the white, sand tiger, whale, and basking sharks, have received special governmental protection in some countries.

 Visit the Shark Attack FAQ page for more information and data about shark bites